Skip to content

 Quick Start

-You can unleash ast-grep's power at your finger tips within few keystrokes in command line!
+You can unleash ast-grep's power at your fingertips in a few keystrokes on the command line!

-Let's try its power of by rewriting some code in a moderately large codebase: TypeScript.
+Let's see it in action by rewriting code in a moderately large codebase: TypeScript.

-Our task is to rewrite old defensive code that checks nullable nested method calls to the new shiny optional chaining operator ?..
+Our task is to rewrite old defensive code that checks nullable nested method calls to use the shiny new optional chaining operator ?..

 Installation